Reptile scale: Snake scales

 Snakes are entirely covered with scales or scutes of various shapes and sizes.
 Scales protect the body of the snake, aid it in locomotion, allow moisture to be retained within and give simple or complex colouration patterns which help in camouflage and anti-predator display.
 In some snakes, scales have been modified over time to serve other functions such as 'eyelash' fringes, and protective covers for the eyes with the most distinctive modification being the rattle of the North American rattlesnakes.

-Snakes periodically moult their scaly skins and acquire new ones.
-This permits replacement of old worn out skin, disposal of parasites and is thought to allow the snake to grow.
+Role in identification.
 The shape and arrangement of scales is used to identify snake species.
 The shape and number of scales on the head, back and belly are characteristic to family, genus and species.
 Scales have a nomenclature analogous to the position on the body.
 In "advanced" (Caenophidian) snakes, the broad belly scales and rows of dorsal scales correspond to the vertebrae, allowing scientists to count the vertebrae without dissection.

+Nomenclature.
+While reptile scales use a sophisticated naming system (see figures), there has been a certain confusion because of synonymous names.
+For instance, the ventral scales are often called ventrals but gastrosteges is common in the older literature.
+In more recent publications they are often abbreviated as VSR (for ventral scale rows) or simply V.